 Douglas County Master Gardeners provide useful information to help your gardening efforts all year long.
 Through the Douglas County Extension Office, trained volunteers are available to answer horticulture questions about vegetable gardening, flowers, trees, shrubs, lawns, pruning, watering, plant disease and diagnosis, insect problems, composting, and environmental concerns.

-Douglas County Master Gardeners are also available to give talks to community groups on a variety of gardening topics.
-We are available to speak on flower or vegetable gardening, landscaping, xeriscaping, houseplant care, turf management, insect and weed control, and other home horticulture subjects.
+Douglas County Master Gardeners are available to give webinar talks to community groups on a variety of gardening topics.
+We are available to speak on flower or vegetable gardening, landscaping, xeriscaping, houseplant care, turf management, insect and weed control, and other home horticulture subjects with particular emphasis on Douglas County–Where ever you are, we’re local!
 The materials contained in presentations are the most up-to-date, research-based information from Colorado State University.
-Local Douglas County climate and garden conditions are also targeted.

 Become a Master Gardener

 If you are a Douglas County resident interested in gardening, educational outreach, and volunteering this program may be a great fit for you!
-See details below and contact Andie Wommack at the CSU Extension Office if you have further questions.
-Our office hours are 8:30 a.m. to 12:30 p.m. and 1:30 p.m. to 5:00 p.m., Monday through Friday.
+Applications for 2021 are open September – October, 2020!

 Colorado Gardener Certificate Student